LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we presented \system{}, a framework for generating malware variants by leveraging LLMs with engineered prompts and code transformation strategies.
-Using 6 strategies, we generated 618 variants and demonstrated that specific transformations reduce AV detection rates and have notable attack success rates on ML classifiers.
-We also observed that complex malware often requires significant debugging to maintain functionality, highlighting the need for human oversight, careful prompt design, and current LLM limitations in malware source code transformation.
+In this work, we introduced \system{}, a framework for generating malware variants using LLMs with engineered prompts and 6 transformation strategies.
+We produced 618 variants from 10 samples, showing that certain transformations lower AV detection and yield notable $\mathrm{ASR}(\%)$ against an ML classifier.
+We observed that generating complex malware variants often requires debugging, highlighting the need for human oversight, thoughtful code transformations and prompt design, and current LLM limitations in source code transformation.

-While this study showcased the potential of LLMs in generating evasive malware variants, a few limitations remain.
-Our implementation can be extended to other languages by enhancing the \textbf{Extractor} and \textbf{Merger} submodules.
-We plan to expand toward binary malware transformations with LLMs and improve automation using LLM agents.
-We also aim to enhance function selection by isolating malware-relevant patterns and develop a more robust metric for semantic preservation beyond API sequences in future work.
+Despite showcasing the potential of \system{} in generating evasive malware variants, some limitations remain.
+We plan to extend \system{} to other languages by enhancing the \textbf{Function Mutator} module, expanding to binary-level transformations, refining automation and improving function selection by isolating malware-relevant patterns, and developing a robust metric for semantic preservation in future work.